RIAEvangelist/node-parrot-drone/projects/common.md

 Battery state.

 Triggered : when the battery level changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` BatteryStateChanged ` event from the drone :

 ```javascript